 There’s a good chance that you already have discount cards for grocery stores and drugstores in your area.
 If you don’t, sign up for immediate savings on food, household supplies and other goods you use on a daily basis.

 If you do, then make sure you’re using the programs to their fullest.
 Sign up for emails and download apps to receive additional savings.
 Use the cards regularly for help saving money at the checkout or to earn rewards for free items, discounts at the gas pump or even money off of future purchases.

 You can trick your brain into saving money every time you go to the store by using cash instead of a credit card to make a purchase.
 If you have $100 in cash, that’s your limit.

 You have to start putting items back if you exceed that limit.
 If you have a credit card, you can go over your $100 limit and justify it by saying that you were close.

 It’s the American way to pay for convenience.
 People are willing to pay $5 for a taco they can make at home for less than $1.
 They pay $6 for a cup of coffee at a local café rather than brew an entire pot of coffee at home for a few pennies.

 Whenever companies develop new, convenient products and services, people are all too willing to pay for them.
 Taking a little extra time out of your day to make your own food, brew your own coffee or clean and repair things around the house can fatten up your bank account quickly.

-Changing spending habits takes time and can be difficult, but everyone can use help learning how to save money fast.
-By analyzing how you spend your money, creating a budget and actually sticking to it, you can start saving a little bit of money here and there.
+Changing spending habits takes time and can be difficult, but it’s essential if you want to save more money.
+By analyzing how you spend your money and maximizing your purchases, you can start saving a little bit of money here and there.